sminq/slate/source/index.html.md

 }
 ```

 This endpoint retrieves profile of a Queue.
+If user id is passed in the request, then based on user's tier "advancedBookingDays" will be calculated at the server end and returned.

 ### HTTP Request